v-r-b/automount-shares/README.md

  - [`autoumountshares`](etc/network/if-down.d/autoumountshares) will be installed in `/etc/network/if-down.d/` and `/etc/network/if-post-down.d/`
  - [`automountshares-common`](etc/network/if-up.d/automountshares-common) contains functions which are used by the mount- and unmount-scripts.
 This file will be installed in `/etc/network/if-up.d/`

-The scripts will automatically mount/unmount network shares which are tagged inside `/etc/fstab` in a special way (see below: [Description](./README.md#description)).
-If the fstab entry is properly tagged, than the scripts will only try to mount shares if the apropriate route is established / if the target server is up.
-Unmounting is only done if the target network goes down.
+The scripts will automatically mount/unmount network shares which are tagged inside `/etc/fstab` in a special way (see below: [Markup](./README.md#marking-down-shares-for-automatic-mountingunmounting)).

+**Mounting**: If the fstab entry is properly tagged, than the scripts will only try to mount shares if the apropriate route is established / if the target server is up.

+**Unmounting**: Unmounting is only done if the target network goes down.
 If the computer is connected to different networks, than the shares on networks which are still available, remain untouched.

 ## Credits